-- Kick-off Meeting (4/11/19) - o 19 in attendance Steering Committee, Caltrans, City of Madera, Mark Thomas, and Rios. - Purpose of the meeting was to introduce the Project team to the Steering Committee and discuss the focus of the project to insight the Steering Committee to provide feedback on their goals of the project.
-By receiving constructive goals from the Steering Committee, the project team could better construct their plan to meet the community's needs. - Outcomes were Steering Committee provided feedback on types of improvements they would like to see and emphasized the use of the DOMA study to guide project improvements. - Walking Tour (6/18/19) - o 16 in attendance Steering Committee, Caltrans, City of Madera, Mark Thomas, and Rios. - Purpose of the meeting was to introduce the typical project sites to the steering committee to insight feedback on possible improvements. - Outcomes were steering committee provided feedback on types of improvements and additional information that was site specific. - City Council Presentation (10/2/19) - o Number unknown Madera City Council, Meeting attendees, City of Madera, Mark Thomas, and Rios. - Purpose of the meeting was to present progress of the project in respects to public outreach to the City Council and inform them of upcoming events. - o Outcomes were informed City Council, received feedback from the mayor, improved connection of the City Council to the project outreach efforts. - Public Meeting #1 (11/13/19)
+- Kick-off Meeting (4/11/19) - o 19 in attendance Steering Committee, Caltrans, City of Madera, Mark Thomas, and Rios. - o Purpose of the meeting was to introduce the Project team to the Steering Committee and discuss the focus of the project to insight the Steering Committee to provide feedback on their goals of the project.
+By receiving constructive goals from the Steering Committee, the project team could better construct their plan to meet the community's needs. - Outcomes were Steering Committee provided feedback on types of improvements they would like to see and emphasized the use of the DOMA study to guide project improvements. - Walking Tour (6/18/19) - o 16 in attendance Steering Committee, Caltrans, City of Madera, Mark Thomas, and Rios. - o Purpose of the meeting was to introduce the typical project sites to the steering committee to insight feedback on possible improvements. - o Outcomes were steering committee provided feedback on types of improvements and additional information that was site specific. - City Council Presentation (10/2/19) - o Number unknown Madera City Council, Meeting attendees, City of Madera, Mark Thomas, and Rios. - o Purpose of the meeting was to present progress of the project in respects to public outreach to the City Council and inform them of upcoming events.

-- o 12 members of Project team including: City of Madera, Mark Thomas, and Rios plus 81 Public Attendees. - Purpose of the meeting was to present a draft plan of the project area to the Public and open these improvements for comments from the public. - o Outcomes were an informed public, positive feedback on the direction of the project, and constructive feedback on improvement types. - Public Meeting #2 (1/23/20) - o Not yet held. - Purpose of the meeting is to present a final plan of the project area to the public for one last round of feedback from the public. - o Outcomes TBD.
+- o Outcomes were City Council was informed to City, received feedback from the mayor, improved connection of the City Council to the project outreach efforts. - Public Meeting #1 (11/13/19) - o 12 members of Project team including: City of Madera, Mark Thomas, and Rios plus 81 Public Attendees. - o Purpose of the meeting was to present a draft plan of the project area to the public and open these improvements for comments from the public. - o Outcomes were an informed public, positive feedback on the direction of the project, and constructive feedback on improvement types. - Public Meeting #2 (1/23/20) - o 10 members of Project team including: City of Madera, Mark Thomas, and Rios plus 51 Public Attendees. - o Purpose of the meeting was to present a final plan of the project area to the public for one last round of feedback from the public. - o Outcomes were an informed public, positive feedback on the direction of the project, and constructive feedback on improvement types and maintenance.